mustfa556/Index/README.md

 If you encounter any issues or have suggestions, please open an issue in the [GitHub Issues](https://github.com/moses-mbaga/semo/issues) section.

-Enjoy streaming with Semo! 🌟
+Enjoy streaming with Index! 🌟